perak/bigchaindb-playground/README.md

 ## Note

-This application is automatically generated with https://www.meteorkitchen.com without manual coding.
+This application is automatically generated with https://www.meteorkitchen.com - source code generator for http://www.meteor.com without manual coding.

-*(to be continued)*
+We are working hard to allow "Meteor Kitchen" to generate distributed applications.
+We are adding support for BigchainDB and Ethereum smart contracts.
+This app is first of the kind (built with latest, nightly build version of Meteor Kitchen which is not available to public yet).

-That's all folks.
+Please register at http://www.meteorkitchen.com and stay tuned!

 Enjoy! :)